grotius-cnc/3dArc_3dArc_Intersections/README.md

 # Is the algo already failsafe?
 No it isn't.
 It just for info.

+# Could the 3d_arc -> 3d_arc intersecting be done in another way?
+I don't know, but in some picture's below you will see the 2 arc planes.
+These arc planes intersect along a line, like : http://etc.usf.edu/clipart/42100/42108/planelines_42108.tif The intersection point should be on that line somewhere.
+So that is one part.
+Then a line->sphere intersection could be done.
+This algo is also to be found in this repository at : ~/LineArcIntersect.h

 # Pictures
 3d arc's intersecting at 2 points: